Policy on Consequences for IT Offences

 - Cruel violence, racist material and incitement of the masses to crime.

 Unlawful distribution of material subject to copyright law such as:

 - Giving login credentials includes giving one's password to another user or leaving a session open so that someone else can use the credentials unsupervised.

-- negligence of information security in the case of information classified as non-public - e.g. insufficient protection of an information system
+- Neglecting information security for non-public information, such as inadequate protection of an information system

 - Neglecting personal information security, for example, by leaving passwords exposed.